feathersjs/feathers/packages/authentication-oauth2/README.md

     service: 'users', // the service to look up the entity
     passReqToCallback: true, // whether the request object should be passed to `verify`
     session: false // whether to use sessions,
-    handler: function, // Your own custom express middleware for handling the oauth callback.
+    handler: function, // Express middleware for handling the oauth callback.
+Defaults to the built in middleware.
     formatter: function, // The response formatter.
 Defaults the the built in feathers-rest formatter, which returns JSON.
     Verifier: Verifier // A Verifier class.
 Defaults to the built-in one but can be a custom one.
 See below for details.
 }